 |Wyoming||68||53 hours every 3 years||Real Estate Express||The CE Shop|

 How You Can Find the Best Online Real Estate Course for You

-As you may have learned already, the pre-license real estate courses are not about improving your key marketing performance indicators helping you to generate more real estate leads, but about complying with state regulations.
+As you may have learned, the pre-license real estate courses are not about improving your key marketing performance indicators and helping you generate more real estate leads, but about complying with state regulations.

-Since the curriculum is dictated by the respective state, it differs a bit from state to state.
+Since the respective state dictates the curriculum, it differs slightly from state to state.

-But there are some topics that are covered in almost all of the pre-license online real estate course curriculums such as:
+But some topics are covered in almost all of the pre-license online real estate course curriculums, such as:

 - Real Property